The following post is from Rachel of The Minimalist Mom: Three Steps to Wanting Less

 Unsubscribe and avoid.

-Did you ever notice how your kitchen looks that much older and dingier after flipping through a home decor magazine?
+Did you ever notice your kitchen looks much older and dingier after flipping through a home decor magazine?

-Skip reading the magazines full of advertisements promising a happier life from stuff.
+Skip reading magazines full of advertisements promising a happier life from stuff.
 Only step foot in a store if you have a list of what you need to buy.
-Do not shop when tired, hungry, stressed out or bored.
+Do not shop when tired, hungry, stressed out, or bored.
 Stop browsing online and in real life.
-Unsubscribe from retailers newsletters, catalogs and emails.
+Unsubscribe from retailers’ newsletters, catalogs, and emails.